Nafees10/navm/spec/binarybytecode.md

 # Binary Bytecode
-This document describes how NaBytecode class stores bytecode in binary format.
+This document describes how `NaBytecodeBinary` class stores bytecode in binary format.

 The binary file contains these sections of bytecode in the this order: